TerraBreus/cub3d/docs/dev_log.md

 ## 27-12
 Wrote the Makefile so that I can start initializing.
 Rough start but a start nonetheless.
 Sometimes I simply have to remind myself that what I'm doing might not feel like actual progress (or it is very slow, finnicky and tedious) but I am helping the next version of myself who will sit down and start writing code.

+## 28-12
+AAAARGH I'm just writing code without having overview of the entire project.
+I really hope this won't bite me in the ass though it probably will.

+Just trying to make steps towards writing the raycaster.
+Creating structures, initializing data (naming seems to be difficult here) and trying to handle errors in init part so I can clean up nicely incase of errors.
+Not handling specific error codes yet which I might still have to do?

+I realize I will have to use movement with `get_time_of_day()` to implement smooth movement independent from framerate.
+This will most likely only be important when hooking events but it is something to keep in mind.